wlo2/zmk-totem-dongle-secret-macro/README.md

 ### 2. Use the Secret Macro in Your Keymap

-Add the secret macro to any key position in your keymap:
+Add the `&secret_macro` keycode to any key position in your keymap:

 ```dts
 keymap {